princeton-genomics/GO-Tools/README.md

 These tools are made publicly available through the [GMOD Project](http://www.gmod.org/).

-Everything in this repository is Copyright (c) Lewis-Sigler Institute, Princeton University.
+Everything in this repository is Copyright (c) 2014 and 2017 Lewis-Sigler Institute, Princeton University.

 ### GOTermFinder